aguluman/advent-of-code-ocaml/readme.md

 ### Note
 - The parse function for each challenge question’s input file was designed to handle the ```CRLF``` end of line sequence.

-- This solution to day 24 part two challenge question is wrong. ` I have not been able to figure out a solution to achieve the    correct.
+- This solution to day 24 part two challenge question is wrong. ` I have not been able to figure out a solution to achieve the correct answer.
 - ```I need help```.
 If you have the knowledge or information please create a [Pull Request](https://github.com/aguluman/advent-of-code-2024-ocaml/pulls).